iamdcj/vues/core/components/README.md

 - Resuable - they can be dropped anywhere in the application
 - Encapsulated - they contain there own markup and functionality, without causing issues to the surrounding parts.
+- Isolated - each component has its own isolated scope.

 ## Template